pyricau/frenchtoast/README.md

 ### Is this a serious project?

 Yes.
 Despite the puns, this code is production ready.
 It is heavily inspired from [android.widget.Toast](https://github.com/android/platform_frameworks_base/blob/master/core/java/android/widget/Toast.java).

+### What's the minimum supported version of Android?

+FrenchToast requires a minimum SDK version of 14 or above.

 ### Why reimplement Toast?